mykingdomforapawn/api-for-dummies/README.md

 ## Current Status

-The API currently provides basic **CRUD** (Create, Read, Delete) functionality for managing document metadata.
+The API currently provides basic functionality and automation for development.

 * **Framework**: Python with **FastAPI**
 * **Data Storage**: In-memory list (data is reset every time the server restarts)
+* **Automation**: Includes a **GitHub Actions** workflow to automatically generate and commit the `openapi.json` spec on every push to `main`.
 * **Endpoints**:
     * `POST /documents/` - Create a new document.
     * `GET /documents/` - Retrieve the list of all documents.